LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 Above creates 8 bit byte vector of numbers. in R<sup>7</sup>RS only unsigned 8 bit vectors are defined.
 But in [SRFI-4](https://srfi.schemers.org/srfi-4/srfi-4.html) are more bit vectors types.
 They all starts with hash.
-In different SRFI there are no examples of syntax's that start with hash.
+In different SRFI there are more examples of syntax's that start with hash.
 This is just a convention everything is using.